 An unmarked police car crawled alongside us in the next lane refreshing our hopes for a parade passing through soon.
-Not to mention the attitude of charcoal clouds holding court over sun-set; their brooding presence suggesting a menacing atmosphere that turned out to be little more than impressionable old minds willingly losing the run of themselves.
+Not to mention the attitude of charcoal clouds holding court over sun-set; their brooding presence suggesting a menacing atmosphere that turned out to be little more than imaginings of impressionable old minds willingly losing the run of themselves.
 Minds of two jumpy passengers on the mooch for some real-time iconography synonymous with televisual images alien to one, though proximate to both.
 For an island this size, anyway; where borders are all in the mind.

 We’d already done two laps of the town at a glacial twenty miles an hour.
 Ordinarily, I try not to dip below 90 in case I remember where I am.
 As tour-guide skills go, mine are best applied to the cheese selection of the deli in Sainsbury’s, and the unsolicited pointing out of the declining ratio of pubs to churches.
 Local civilisation is on the brink of collapse, I exclaimed wearily in manner of Scarlett O’Hara coming round with a raging hangover, before my fella attempted to skirt over my breakdown by pointing out a few obscure historical facts.
 It’s a two-hander that guests inwardly wish we’d hastily wrap up; though most have the decency to rewind and enquire if we were serious about Packie Bonner having slept in the bed they are staying in.

-Turned out the women were taking a guided tour of the prison before heading on for a few drinks.
+Turned out the women were taking a guided tour of the jail before heading on for a few drinks.
 I thought I knew all there was to know about novel hen party themes.
 That’ll be one to add to the interrogation skills workshop, and build your own safe house weekend, so.
-Without as much as the idle threat of an air-roll of a drum in earshot, there was nothing for it but to tag along.
+Without so much as the idle threat of an air-roll of a drum in earshot, there was nothing for it but to tag along.

 The Victorians turned out to be an equal opportunity bunch – no child was too small or young to be incarcerated; no crime too ridiculous to land oneself a spell in the A or B wing in the company of 20 or more others in a space no bigger than a box room with irregular rations of food and the vacant stare into an uncertain future for company.
-Photos of its previous occupants lined the walls.
+Photos of previous occupants lined the walls.
 “Look at this wee fella, he couldn’t have been more than eight or nine.
 1998?”
 “No ye eejit, that’s 1898”.

-But enough on this latter day direct provision centre, and its shameful treatment of its in-mates; hark the unmistakable sound of marching men advancing towards us!
+But enough on this latter day direct provision centre, and its shameful treatment of its in-mates; hark the unmistakable sound of marching men advancing towards us.

 Yup, enough room there for all of Mumford & Sons, Gaelgoirs, politicians, sun-worshippers, cinema pop-corn chompers, and the people behind on-line parenting magazines.